Port Arthur massacre (Australia): Car park murders

-Bryant then moved towards the coaches.
+Bryant then moved towards the coach parking lot, situated in front of the café building.
 One of the coach drivers, Royce Thompson, was shot in the back as he was moving along the passengers' side of a coach.
 He fell to the ground and was able to crawl under the bus, but later died of his wounds.
 Brigid Cook was trying to guide people down between the buses and along the jetty area to cover.
 Bryant moved to the front of this bus and walked across to the next coach.
 People had quickly moved from this coach towards the back end, in an attempt to seek cover.
 As Bryant walked around it, he saw people trying to hide and shot at them.
 Cook was shot in the right thigh, causing the bone to fragment, the bullet lodging there.

 Bryant then quickly moved around another coach and fired at another group of people.
 Winifred Aplin, running to get to cover behind another coach, was fatally shot in the side.
 Another bullet grazed Yvonne Lockley's cheek, but she was able to enter one of the coaches to hide, and survived.

 Some people then started moving away from the car park towards the jetty.
 However, someone shouted that Bryant was heading that way, so they doubled back around the coaches to where Brigid Cook had been shot.
 Bryant then moved to where Janet and Neville Quin, who owned a wildlife park on the east coast of Tasmania, were beginning to move away from the buses.
 Bryant shot Janet Quin in the back, where she fell, unable to move, near Royce Thompson.